azodnemkrik/Block34.Acme-Reservation-Planner/README.md

 Main issues to remember:
-"req.body" is already an object
+"req.body" is already an object, no need to try and parse it further.
 ![image](https://github.com/user-attachments/assets/a68ba0ca-ef29-4ba9-a6e4-50aefe56ab4a)

 Postman - Don't forget your damn quotes!
 You spent HOURS trying figure this out.
 You shall forever remember.